 An important part of keeping your data set clean is archiving, deleting, and restoring segments as needed.
 Read on for steps to do all of these things.

 Reviewing & Updating Segment Details

-Once you’ve defined a segment, you can review it by navigating to Define > Segments, searching for the segment, and clicking on it in the list that appears.
+Once you’ve defined a segment, you can review it by navigating to Data > Segments, searching for the segment, and clicking on it in the list that appears.

 On the segment details page, you can see the following:

-- An Analyze this segment option, which opens up a graph of the count of the segment over the past 7 days
+- An Analyze this segment option, which opens up a usage over time chart of the count of the segment over the past 7 days

 - The segment history (when it was created, verified, and last edited)

 Directly below that, you’ll see an analysis preview, and below that, a section listing all of the Heap Connect destinations this segment is currently synced to.